PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 kafe2go
 -------
 Parameter constraints are straightforward to use with *kafe2go*.
 After defining the model function parameter constraints can be set.
-The constraints require an index to be set.
-This index corresponds to the parameter order of the fit function.
-So the first free parameter uses index 0, the second index 1.
-The according lines are highlighted in the example file below.
+Simple gaussian constraints can be defined with the parameter name followed by the required information as highlighted in the example.
+For more information on parameter constraints via a covariance matrix, please refer to :ref:`kafe2go_constraints`.

 .. bootstrap_collapsible::
     :control_type: link
     :control_text: constraints.yml

     .. literalinclude:: ../../../examples/003_constraints/constraints.yml
+        :language: yaml
-        :emphasize-lines: 50-
+        :emphasize-lines: 58-

 Python
 ------
 Using *kafe2* inside a *Python* script, parameter constraints can be set with ``fit.add_parameter_constraint()``.
 The according section is highlighted in the code example below.

 .. bootstrap_collapsible::
     :control_type: link
-    :control_text: constraints.yml
+    :control_text: constraints.py

     .. literalinclude:: ../../../examples/003_constraints/constraints.py
-        :lines: 26-
+        :lines: 29-
-        :emphasize-lines: 28-32
+        :emphasize-lines: 30-33

 .. _non-linear-fits: